mcgill-csus/mcgill-csus-docs/constitution/body.md

 1. CSUS may create committees and subgroups as needed.

 2. A committee's bylaws are initially created by CSUS and students interested in forming this committee and a 3/5 majority vote from the executive council modifies a committe's bylaws or existencee.

-## Procedure

-1. A council may run its meetings as deemed appropriate.

-2. A council may also hold online meetings.

-3. All meetings are available to the public.

-4. All council documents must be public and under revision control.

 ## Electoral Officer